SOLV-Code/Open-Source-Env-Cov-PacSalmon/DATA/NOAA_OceanConditionsIndex/README.md

 ### Details

 The online source file is in xls format, with layout optimized for humans, so values can't be extracted easily.
-We manually generate source files matching the [data structure for this repository](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/tree/main/DATA) (paste values with transpose, then fix column headings to br R compliant.
+We manually generate source files matching the [data structure for this repository](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/tree/main/DATA) (paste values with transpose, then fix column headings to be R compliant.